Pranilash/ShareNet-Axios/README.md

 ### Android SDK

-The app is developed using Kotlin and leverages Android’s modern libraries to ensure a robust and efficient user experience.
+The app is developed using Kotlin and uses Android’s modern libraries to ensure a robust and efficient user experience.
 It uses Android’s ViewModel and LiveData for managing UI-related data in a lifecycle-conscious way.

 ### Firebase Integration